stuabc/PCAM/README.md

 PCAM is a Probabilistic Carbon Accounting Model for large AI models that enable probabilistic carbon footprint modeling, including both embodied and operational carbon.

-PCAM is an equation-based accounting model; you can easily calculate the probabilistic or deterministic carbon footprint accounting results using the following dataset for parameters in PCAM.
+PCAM is an equation-based accounting model that allows you to easily calculate probabilistic or deterministic carbon footprint accounting results using the dataset we collected as parameters in PCAM.

-Note that PCAM is an accounting model, not a forecasting model; it does not predict the electricity consumption of an AI model; the operating power and duration of the AI system should be recorded as input to PCAM.
+Note that PCAM is an accounting model, not a forecasting model; it does not predict the electricity consumption of an AI model.
+The operating power and duration of the AI system should be recorded as input to PCAM.

 Read more in our [NeurIPS 2025 paper](https://openreview.net/pdf?id=9QyNYxKeKr).